szaghi/FoBiS/README.md

       mpi=False
       cflags=-c -cpp -O2
       lflags=-O2
-      libs=lib/bar.so
+      libs=lib/bar.so lib/boo.a
       dmod=./mod/
       dobj=./obj/
       dexe=./
-      [parsed_files]
-      src=./src/
-      colors=True
-      log=False
-      quiet=False
-      target=foo.f90

-There are two sections, "builder" specifying builder options used for each parsed file and "parsed_files" specifying global options.
+There are two sections: _builder_ specifying builder options used for each parsed file and _general_ specifying global options.
 If an option is present it will overrides the default value of CLI.
+The options can be commented with "#" symbol.
+For both _build_ and _clean_ executions of FoBiS.py a _fobos_ file placed elsewhere and having different name can be specified by means of "-f" switch

+      FoBiS.py build -f /other_path/fobos.other_name

+      FoBiS.py clean -f /other_path/fobos.other_name

+Using this feature it is simple to perform context-specific buildings accordingly to different goals, e.g. it is convenient to have concurrently more _fobos_ files, one for debug building, one for release building, one for AIX architecture, one for MPI building and so on.

 ## Tips for non pythonic users